ultrazohm/ultrazohm_sw/docs/source/code_generation/hdl_coder/hdl_coder.rst

 Timing
 ======

-There are three different aspects regarding the timing when generating IP-Cores:
+There are three different aspects regarding the timing when dealing with IP-Cores:

 - Timing of the FPGA logic (*Static timing*) (see, e.g., `this slide deck <http://www.ece.utep.edu/courses/web5375/Notes_files/ee5375_timing_fpga.pdf>`_)
 - Timing of the data